 Located in Mount Hood National Forest, this 2.8-mile loop trail takes you through an oak tree forest before reaching the overlook.
 Along the trail you will find wildflowers like lupine and balsamroot.
 At the overlook, you can take in the breathtaking views of rolling hills as the Columbia River flows below.
 This is a marvelous hike, however, parking is very limited at the trailhead, so plan accordingly.
 Begin this hike early in the morning to avoid crowds and, as a plus, have the stunning views all to yourself.

 After your long day of exploring and filling your camera with loads of wildflower pictures, make your way to Carson Ridge Luxury Cabins.
 You will be able to continue your wildflower expedition on the property, flowers are bountiful in spring and summer.
 Enjoy the views on the porch of your private cabin, or book a luxurious massage to help ease your sore muscles after a day of hiking.
+We even offer dog-friendly cabins if you want to bring Fido along on your adventures.
 A stay at Carson Ridge Luxury Cabins is the perfect combination of luxury and comfort.